BioBoost/course-object-oriented-programming-with-cpp/introduction_to_cpp/variables.md

 c = 0
 ```

 Both C and C++ define the values as undefined.
-Undefined means it may be **anything**, including being initialized to 0, taking previous value of the memory, being initialized to 0xDEADBEEF or consecutive bytes of string "blarg! blarg! blarg!", or anything else.
+Undefined means it may be **anything**, including being initialized to 0, taking previous value of the memory, being initialized to `0xDEADBEEF` or consecutive bytes of string `"blarg! blarg! blarg!"`, or anything else.
 In modern operating systems memory is usually zeroed at start and hence short-lived programs will typically have 0s everywhere.
 Basically you're getting a random value, which happens to sometimes be 0.
 But it's not guaranteed to be 0.

 So important lesson: **Make sure to assign a meaningful value to variables before using them as they may lead to hard-to-track bugs inside your application.**